-The non-interlocked setting allows the receiver to activate relays when a pushbutton pair are pressed simultaneously.
-It usually applies to equipment's auxiliary functions such as a horn or light.
+Non-interlocked setting allows the pushbutton pair to be pressed simultaneously.
+It usually applies to equipment's auxiliary functions such as lights, horn or buzzer.
 Each dipswitch on the decoder board corresponds to a pushbutton pair.
-Only the first 7 dipswitch positions are used (counting from left to right); the 8th dipswitch position (far right) is not used.
+Only the first 7 dipswitch positions are used (counting from left to right).
+The 8th dipswitch position (far right) is not used.

-Function Code Dip Position #1 Dip Position #2 - #4 (left button) and #5 - #7 (right button) Function Description Α 1 000 Normal momentary contact В 1 001 Toggled/latching contact (type A) С 1 011 Toggled/latching contact (type B) Output relay disconnects when STOP button is pressed or transmitter power is off D 1 100 Normal + Start function For added safety, first rotate and hold the power switch key at the START position and then press the intended pushbutton to activate the output relay Е 1 110 Pitch & Catch (type A) F 101 Pitch & Catch (type B) Receiver MAIN relays maintain closure during switchovers G 1 111 2 steps with Closed/Closed relay action
+Function Code Dip Position #1 Dip Position #2 - #4 (left button) and #5 - #7 (right button) Function Description Α 1 000 Normal momentary contact В 1 001 Toggled/latching contact (type A) С 1 011 Toggled/latching contact (type B) Output relay disconnects when STOP button is pressed or transmitter power is off D 1 100 Normal + Start function For added safety, first rotate and hold the power switch key at the START position and then press the intended pushbutton to activate the output relay E 1 110 Pitch & Catch F 1 111 2 steps with Closed/Closed relay action

-Example #1: Left button (set to function code A) / right button (set to function code B) $\rightarrow$ 1 000 001 Example #2: Left button (set to function code C) / right button (set to function code D) $\rightarrow$ 1 011 100
+Example #1: Left button (set to function code A) / right button (set to function code B) \rightarrow 1 000 001 Example #2: Left button (set to function code C) / right button (set to function code D) \rightarrow 1 011 100